EricssonResearch/dnt/getting_started/scenario_tsn/README.md

 According to this conventions, our pipelines are named as `Repl-member1`, `Repl-member2` (after the replication) and `Elim-compound` (the common actions for the two member streams or simply the actions of the compound stream).

-## Run the R2DTWO and generate traffic
+## Run the DNT and generate traffic

-Let's try out R2DTWO with this scenario.
+Let's try out DNT with this scenario.
-For that, we need at least three terminal windows: one for generate traffic (`talker`) and two for run R2DTWO instances on `nxp1` and `nxp2`.
+For that, we need at least three terminal windows: one for generate traffic (`talker`) and two for run DNT instances on `nxp1` and `nxp2`.

 After opening the terminals, switch to `root` user and do the network config in each with the `source env.sh` command: